Callie-Phillips04/HTN-UseCase/input/pagecontent/dataRequierents.md

-# Data Requierements of Interest
+# Scenarios and Data Requierements of Interest

 ## Blood Pressure Observation Elements